 1. The time for action is now.

-In the past several months, Trump has ended TPS for four countries and refused to re-designate TPS for Syria, barring any Syrians who entered the U.S. since August 2016 from qualifying for the program despite the devastating civil war still raging in that country.
-The administration also refused to make a decision for Honduras, leaving 57,000 people and their families in excruciating limbo.
+In the past several months, Trump has ended TPS for six countries (El Salvador, Haiti, Nepal, Nicaragua, Sudan, and Honduras) and refused to re-designate TPS for Syria, barring any Syrians who entered the U.S. since August 2016 from qualifying for the program despite the devastating civil war still raging in that country.

 We must support bills like the American Promise Act of 2017 (H.R.)
 4253 and the SECURE Act (S.2144), which allow for a legal path to residency for all TPS holders.
 Contact your members of Congress today.